brineylab/abutils/docs/source/tools/multiple_sequence_alignment.rst

 |

-**Multiple sequence alignment with MUSCLE, with the results written to file**
+**multiple sequence alignment with MUSCLE, with the results written to file**

 Rather than returning a :class:`abutils.tl.MultipleSequenceAlignment` object, the user can specify a path to which the alignment file should be written.
 This is done by passing a file path to the ``alignment_file`` argument.